Simone-Merengone/GeCar/README.md

 ### put your info
 read this sub-article and update the following file with your information:
-- **./php/script/common.php**: insert in connection() function your data for access to your sql account
+- **./php/script/common.php**: insert in connection() function your data for access to your sql account and database
 - **./php/script/mailer.php**: insert your mail data for access to your mail address

 ### Learn More